mainak-biswas1999/mainak-biswas1999.github.io/_projects_acad/0_Sports_App.md

 Developed a java-based web application that allows user to follow their favourite teams/players and predict results of future matches.
 Based on the predictions the users are given rankings.
 It has a win predictor.
 There is a web-socket based chat feature that allows users to make groups, chat with other users, and even participate in public chatrooms pertaining to current sports events.

-You can find the website software [here](https://mainak-biswas1999.github.io)
+You can find the implementation of the website [here](https://mainak-biswas1999.github.io).